 The Next Best Thing

 If that's not possible, finding a sub for all the women in the ward is the next best thing.
 From teaching primary to doing the ward bulletin, give the women a break and allow them the opportunity to visit Relief Society.
 This again, is a lot of planning.
 The down side?
-It really only gives to those that have Sunday callings.
+It can be viewed as only giving to those that have Sunday callings even though they can all benefit from interacting with each other.

 If All Else Fails